 Achaogen is Committed to Finding Solutions

 Achaogen is developing plazomicin, our lead product candidate, for the treatment of serious bacterial infections due to MDR Enterobacteriaceae, including carbapenem-resistant Enterobacteriaceae, or CRE, identified by the CDC as an immediate public health threat that requires “urgent and aggressive action.”
-We expect to initiate a Phase 3 superiority trial of plazomicin in the first quarter of 2014.

 Since Achaogen commenced operations in 2004, we have focused on the discovery and development of antibiotics to treat gram-negative infections and have developed proprietary know-how about the relationship between compound structure and potency against gram-negative bacteria through our work on multiple antibiotic classes.
 We are using this expertise to build a portfolio of product candidates for the treatment of infections due to MDR pathogens.
 Patients with these infections often have limited or inadequate therapeutic options leading to high rates of mortality.
 We believe the greatest unmet medical needs lie among infections due to MDR gram-negative bacteria, where there is a significant and growing problem and the industry pipeline of drug candidates is sparse.